 1953 – “Leo Gryzbowski, driving home at 10:30 on Monday evening, saw several strange objects in the sky.
 They appeared as bright colored lights and made a weird sight.
 Upon arriving home he called his father to witness this strange phenomenon.
 He noticed the lights when about a mile east of his home and they flashed brilliantly for some time.”
 [20 Feb 1953, Harbor Beach Times]

 Paster Sees UFOs Near Bad Axe

 1972 – In her Thumb Prints column, Harbor Beach Times writer Ruby Maschke shared her own experiences.
-“Twice within the past year, we have seen a light in the sky that did not appear to be a star.
-The first time we saw what we couldn’t identify, we tried to catch up to it but after driving a few miles the light seemed just as distant as at first sight.
+“Twice within the past year, we have seen the light in the sky that did not appear to be a star.
+The first time we saw what we couldn’t identify, we tried to catch up to it, but after driving a few miles, the light seemed just as distant as at first sight.

-The second time we spotted a light-in-the-sky, it seemed to come closer to our house, and I turned chicken and ran indoors.
-The boss stayed outside and watched, however, and gradually the light disappeared.”
+The second time we spotted a light in the sky, it seemed to come closer to our house, and I turned chicken and ran indoors.
+However, the boss stayed outside and watched, and gradually the light disappeared.”
 [7 Dec 1972, Harbor Beach Times]